The flag I was trying to sweep under the rug since I was 18…

 Emotional Healing Journey Begins

-Today, I’m relieved to say that vaginismus in my past!
+Today, I’m relieved to say that vaginismus is in my past!

 Overall, my journey was really about reconnecting with myself — my body, emotions, sexuality… Starting to feel pleasure again (without penetrative sex), then being able to use a tampon and later, enjoy PIV sex.